abet222/TypeScript/CONTRIBUTING.md

 Please [read the FAQ](https://github.com/Microsoft/TypeScript/wiki/FAQ) before logging new issues, even if you think you have found a bug.

-Issues that ask questions answered in the FAQ will be closed without elaboration.bla bla bla ble ble ble
+Issues that ask questions answered in the FAQ will be closed without elaboration.bla bla bla ble blelllll ble

 ## 2. Search for Duplicates